donphi/human-loop-hypothesis/data_ingestion/ukb_journals_extraction/README.md

 ## 🧪 Future Improvements

-- Implement automatic retry mechanism for failed downloads
-- Add support for more document formats
 - Implement more sophisticated rate limiting based on domains
 - Integrate with citation management systems
 - Add OCR capabilities for scanned documents
 - Implement automatic alternative source finding for failed downloads
 - Add full-text extraction for all document types
+- Expand the list of Sci-Hub domains
+- Add support for proxy servers to improve access to restricted content